tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 ### Installation

-To create a Tree-sitter parser, you need to use the [the `tree-sitter` CLI][tree-sitter-cli].
+To create a Tree-sitter parser, you need to use [the `tree-sitter` CLI][tree-sitter-cli].
 You can install the CLI in a few different ways:

 * Install the `tree-sitter-cli` [Node.js module][node-module] using [`npm`][npm], the Node package manager.
 This is the recommended approach, and it is discussed further in the next section.
 * Download a binary for your platform from [the latest GitHub release][releases], and put it into a directory on your `PATH`.